aryn-ai/sycamore/lib/sycamore/sycamore/query/README.md

 ## Using a Jupyter notebook

-You can also use a Jupyter notebook to issue LUnA queries.
+You can also use a Jupyter notebook to issue Sycamore queries.
 The notebook in `notebooks/query-demo.ipynb` gives a good example.